Frechmatz/cl-synthesizer/src/modules/vca/readme.md

-Dcoumentation related stuff such as examples, matlab-scripts, etc.
+Documentation related stuff such as examples, matlab-scripts, etc.